HouseElves/kanji_time_public/README.md

 ---

+# Installing Kanji Time

+You can install & run the current Kanji Time package
+**or**
+build & run Kanji Time using the current source code.

-## Build & Run
+## Install & run the current package

 Kanji Time runs on Python 11.0 or later.

-### Run Kanji Time and use its output - no source code

-Install using the latest development wheel from github from the command window.
+These steps will install Kanji time using the latest development wheel from github.
-Create (or navigate to) an owner directory for Kanji Time (such as Python Apps) and then run the following:
+From the command window, create (or navigate to) an owner directory for Kanji Time (such as Python Apps) and then run the following:

 **On Windows**